James McKeown: Grimsby Town

 He signed a new three-year contract with Grimsby at the end of the 2017–18 season.

 In the absence of Danny Collins through injury, McKeown was made team captain for his first time in his professional career on 22 December 2018 in a 4–0 win over Notts County.

-Grimsby were relegated back to non-league football at the end of the 2020–21 season, McKeown apologised to the fans by stating “Sorry.
-Sorry for what we’ve produced this year as a football club and as individuals, It’s horrific, and it’s not just one night.
-The hope’s been there because we won on Saturday, and you always believe while you still can.
-To a degree, tonight’s irrelevant, that’s not why we’ve gone down.
-There’s obviously lots involved in the game, but we’ve got it wrong as players, as individuals, myself, as a club, we’ve got it wrong probably from the minute we came back this year, maybe even the last couple of years being that team floating down the bottom.
-I can only apologise to the fans and my family because we’ve let everyone down".
+Grimsby were relegated back to non-league football at the end of the 2020–21 season, McKeown apologised to the fans by stating "Sorry.
+Sorry for what we've produced this year as a football club and as individuals, It's horrific, and it's not just one night.
+The hope's been there because we won on Saturday, and you always believe while you still can.
+To a degree, tonight's irrelevant, that's not why we've gone down.
+There's obviously lots involved in the game, but we've got it wrong as players, as individuals, myself, as a club, we've got it wrong probably from the minute we came back this year, maybe even the last couple of years being that team floating down the bottom.
+I can only apologise to the fans and my family because we've let everyone down".

 On 24 July 2021, McKeown was awarded a testimonial match in a game played against Rotherham United.

-During the 2021–22 campaign, McKeown lost his regular place in the team to Max Crocombe, with the club ending up returning back to the Football League at the first time of asking.
+During the 2021–22 campaign, McKeown lost his regular place in the team to Max Crocombe, with the club ending up returning to the Football League at the first time of asking.

 On 11 June 2022, the club announced their retained list ahead of the 2022–23 season and confirmed that McKeown would be among those released when his contract expires on 30 June.
 McKeown had made 432 league appearances and 505 in total for Grimsby over eleven seasons with the Mariners and was regarded as a club legend by the local media upon his departure.